MirzaAshar/DB-Alumni-Backend/README.md

-Our end semester project for the course Database Systems.
+# Our end semester project for the course Database Systems.
 The project focused on creating a website that aimed to connect Alumnis of university on a website.
-Latest News and Events are displayed.
+## Latest News and Events are displayed.
 Users can publish their blogs on site, add Job Postings, manage their profile and many more.

-Special Thanks to Sayal Baig for contributing alongside for this project.
+### Special Thanks to Sayal Baig for contributing alongside for this project.

+### For project pictures, visit https://github.com/MirzaAshar/Alumni_Management_Site